JimmyIsmael/SpringBootTools/SpringBootI18NExample/README.md

 ```

 ## HTML File
-Finally, we just need to tell our HTML how to call those messages, like this:
+Finally, we just need to tell our HTML how to call those messages using the thymeleaf th:text, like this:

 ```
 <!DOCTYPE html>